-No doubt everyone is familiar with procrastination in one way or another.
-Whether it’s professionally or personally, we all have put off tasks or favoured a more desirable task than an urgent job at hand.
-The only question is, when does it become an issue?
+No doubt everyone is familiar with procrastination in one way or the other.
+Whether it’s professionally or personally we all have put off tasks or favored a more desirable task than the urgent one and that’s normal.

 What is Procrastination?

-Before starting your path to overcoming procrastination, there’s important question to be asked: is every time you delay a task considered procrastination?
+Before starting your path on how to overcome procrastination, there is an important question to be asked.
+Is every time we delay a task considered procrastination?

 In other words, in order for a delay to be considered procrastination, it needs to have negative consequences.
 These consequences can be in the form of stress or social and professional backlash from not completing the task.